Skip to main content

 When I find an issue in my credit report and want to amend it, what should I do?

 You can download a Personal Data Correction Form to fill it out, include any appropriate and required documents, and mail it back to us.
-If you have any questions, please contact our Consumer Relations Department at (852) 2577 1816.
+If you have any questions, please contact our Consumer Service Centre at (852) 2577 1816.
 We are available Monday-Friday 0900-1730, except public holidays.

 Return to top